zhaokg/Rbeast/README.md

 |Environmental Engineering|*Bainbridge, R., Lim, M., Dunning, S., Winter, M.G., Diaz-Moreno, A., Martin, J., Torun, H., Sparkes, B., Khan, M.W. and Jin, N., 2022.
 Detection and forecasting of shallow landslides: lessons from a natural laboratory.
 Geomatics, Natural Hazards and Risk, 13(1), pp.686-704.*|
 |Hydrology|*Yang, X., Tian, S., You, W. and Jiang, Z., 2021.
 Reconstruction of continuous GRACE/GRACE-FO terrestrial water storage anomalies based on time series decomposition.
 Journal of Hydrology, 603, p.127018.*|
 |Landscape Ecology|*Adams, B.T., Matthews, S.N., Iverson, L.R., Prasad, A.M., Peters, M.P. and Zhao, K., 2021.
 Spring phenological variability promoted by topography and vegetation assembly processes in a temperate forest landscape.
 Agricultural and Forest Meteorology, 308, p.108578.*|

-## Compilation from C source code (for developers and experts only)

- Though not needed but if preferred, the code can be compiled for your specific machines.
-Check the [Rbeast\Source](https://github.com/zhaokg/Rbeast/tree/master/Source) folder at GitHub for details.

-## Reporting Bugs or getting help

-BEAST is distributed as is and without warranty of suitability for application.
-The one distributed above is still a beta version, with potential room for further improvement.
-If you encounter flaws with the software (i.e. bugs) please report the issue.
-Providing a detailed description of the conditions under which the bug occurred will help to identify the bug, you can directly email its maintainer Dr. Kaiguang Zhao at zhao.1423@osu.edu.
-Alternatively, Use the [Issues tracker](https://github.com/zhaokg/Rbeast/issues) on GitHub to report issues with the software and to request feature enhancements.

-## Acknowledgement:

-BEAST is developed by Yang Li, Tongxi Hu, Xuesong Zhang, and Kaiguang Zhao.
-The development of BEAST received supported through Microsoft Azure for Research (CRM0518513) and a USGS 104B grant and a Harmful Algal Bloom Research Initiative grant from the Ohio Department of Higher Education.
-The contribution of Xuesong Zhang was supported through USDA-ARS.